 Centennial College's Mobile Applications Development program ensures you develop the necessary skills to enter the fast-growing mobile software applications ("apps") development market.

-In this graduate certificate program's Mobile Application Development courses, you learn to develop mobile apps for Google Android and Apple iOS devices.
+In this graduate certificate program's courses, you learn to develop mobile apps for Google Android and Apple iOS devices.
 In addition to core fundamental courses, the offering covers advanced topics in mobile app development, web and enterprise technologies, user interface (UI), user experience (UX), emerging technologies and more.

-The knowledge you gain in this college technology program applied in a capstone project to develop mobile apps for business, gaming, health care, social networks, the internet of things and other areas of interest to which your imaginations takes you.
+The knowledge you gain in this college technology program is applied in a capstone project to develop mobile apps for business, gaming, health care, social networks, the internet of things and other areas of interest to which your imagination takes you.

 Program OutlinePrinter Friendly